This museum exhibits an impressive collection of pre-Hispanic and pre-Columbian artifacts from the ancient cultures that inhabited the region.

-The creation of the Museum of the UNSA was due "thanks" to the discovery of mines Churajón (Choquellampa - Mollebaya, the Waca) and starts with a small collection of artifacts donated by Monsignor Leonidas Bernedo Malaga and enhanced by the efforts of first Professor of Archaeology at the University Dr. Manuel G. Polar Suarez.
+The creation of the UNSA Museum was "thanks" to the discovery of the Churajón mines (Choquellampa - Mollebaya, la Waca) and it began with a small collection of archaeological objects donated by Monsignor Leonidas Bernedo Málaga and increased by the efforts of the first Professor of Archaeology at the University, Dr. Manuel G. Suarez Polar.

-The archaeological Museum that has come from the research funded by the University and by foreign foundations and donations from philanthropists Peruvian culture lovers, as collections Manuel M. Del Valle, Jabar, Fulbright, Victoria De La Jara and many more.
+The archaeological assets in the Museum come from research funded by the University, as well as by foreign foundations and donations made by philanthropists who love Peruvian culture, such as the Manuel M. Del Valle, Yabar, Fulbright, Victoria De La Jara and many other collections.

-The Museum currently has about eight thousand cultural objects made of ceramic, bone, prehispanic textiles, mummies, stone objects, metals, etc., Is the most valuable collection of ceremonial vessels called Keros or Yabar collection.
+The Museum currently has about eight thousand cultural objects made up of ceramics, bones, pre-Hispanic textiles, mummies, lithic objects, metals, etc., the most valuable collection is that of Keros or ceremonial vessels known as the Yabar collection.

-The cost of general admission is S/.
-2.00 soles.
+The cost of the general admission is S/.
+2.00 nuevos soles.